la2050/archive/_projects/2016/maiden-la-a-county-wide-network-of-la-based-happenings-in-august-2017.md

   - Infrastructure (building/space/vehicles etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  After a successful pilot program, for the 2nd iteration, Maiden LA will put out an open call to LA-based artists to host an event during the month of August 2017.
+In expanding outreach and participation, Maiden LA will continue to connect artists and collectives while representing LA County as a vibrant and extensive art community.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Minority- and women-owned firms","Percentage of graduates from local higher education